 Each Use Case scenario is detailed out in an UML Activity Diagram that focuses on the flow of actions performed by an actor which is presented in the diagram as a swim lane.
 In the OpenFMB case, the field messaging processes are the primary focus in the Activity Diagrams.
 These processes usually provide information on integration requirements, for example, an object flow cross swim lanes often indicates a messaging integration line.

-An sample Activity Diagram is shown below for a Use Case process in which a Recloser publishes its status change to Battery Inverter, Microgrid Optimizer, and utility SCADA system.
+A sample Activity Diagram is shown below for a Use Case process in which a Recloser publishes its status change to Battery Inverter, Microgrid Optimizer, and utility SCADA system.
 There are four swim lanes for the four actors involved and three object-flows (an arrowed line with square boxes) that indicates the message exchanges of Recloser Status.